 Hafez, the great Persian poet of the 14th century

-City of Shiraz known as the city of love, poetry, and civilization embraces many tourist attractions.
+The city of Shiraz known as the city of love, poetry, and civilization embraces many tourist attractions.
 Shiraz has many fascinating sites that attract many tourists and travelers.
-Eram garden, the picturesque Persian Garden with its lovely cherry blossoms and colorful flowers; Nasir-al-Mulk mosque, the great pink mosque that creates a mesmerizing reflection of colors; Saadieh, the mausoleum of the great 13th-century poet Saadi; and Mausoleum of Hafez, the great Persian poet of the 14th century are great attractions located in Shiraz.
-Travel to Iran, visit Shiraz and enjoy its many tourist attractions, especially the tomb of the greatest poets of Iran.
+Eram garden, the picturesque Persian Garden with its lovely cherry blossoms and colorful flowers; Nasir al-Mulk mosque, the great pink mosque that creates a mesmerizing reflection of colors; Saadieh, the mausoleum of the great 13th-century poet Saadi; and Mausoleum of Hafez, the great Persian poet of the 14th century are great attractions located in Shiraz.
+Travel to Iran, visit Shiraz, and enjoy its many tourist attractions, especially the tomb of the greatest poets of Iran.

 Hafez is known as the master of Persian ghazals.
-Divan-e-Hafez-the collection of his works- as a great example of Persian literature is found in homes of Persian speaking people around the world.
+Divan-e-Hafez-the collection of his works- as a great example of Persian literature is found in homes of Persian-speaking people around the world.
 Iranians believe that Quran and Divan-e-Hafez are two books that should be found in every Iranian home.
 People still learn some of his poems by heart and use them as sayings in everyday life.
-Performing Fal-e-Hafez (Hafez reading) is also an ancient tradition among Persian speakers.
-It is an entertaining part of different ceremonies such as Shab-e-Yalda or Iranian New Year.
-Some believe that Hafez would give them a piece of advice about their lives through Fl-e-Hafez.
+Performing fal-e-Hafez (Hafez reading) is also an ancient tradition among Persian speakers.
+It is an entertaining part of different ceremonies such as Yalda Night or Nowruz.
+Some believe that Hafez would give them a piece of advice about their lives through fal-e-Hafez.

 In 1935, the French architect- Andre Godard- was assigned to re-plan and expand the garden and make it more beautiful to attract many visitors.
 Therefore, more gardens surrounding the tomb were connected to the mausoleum to create more space.
-Regarding his design, Hafez’s tomb was elevated up to one meter above the ground level and it was reached by five circling steps.
-Moreover, an octagonal pavilion supported by eight stone columns holding a tiled copper dome in the shape of a dervish’s hat was constructed surrounding the marble tombstone.
-Iranians love Hafez and they usually gather at the garden to visit his tomb, pray for his peace and tranquility, and perform Fal-e-Hafez.
+Regarding his design, the tomb was elevated up to one meter above the ground level and it was reached by five circling steps.
+Moreover, an octagonal pavilion supported by eight stone columns holding a tiled copper dome in the shape of a dervish hat was constructed surrounding the marble tombstone.
+Iranians love Hafez and they usually gather in the garden to visit his tomb, pray for his peace and tranquility, and perform fal-e-Hafez.